heinzwittenbrink/contentstrategy4science/cs4science.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xGdZQNHC8-k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# Scientific community as content provider
+# A scientific community as content provider

 ## Scientific knowledge as knowledge of the scientific community

 > „much of what we identify as “science” are social practices and procedures of adjudication designed to ensure—or at least to attempt to increase the odds—that the process of review and correction are sufficiently robust as to lead to empirically reliable results“

 Naomi Oreskes. „Why Trust Science?.“

 > „The Intergovernmental Panel on Climate Change—now one of the world’s largest aggregations of scientists—makes a particular point of seeking geographical, national, racial, and gender diversity in its chapter-writing teams. “